-Please be aware it may take up to two weeks after initial contact with our Enrolments Team for a meeting to be arranged.
-Once the College has approved your child’s enrolment you will be provided with an enrolment pack including the enrolment form.
-Once we have received all required documents, it may take a further week to process your child’s enrolment.
+Please be aware it may take up to two weeks after initial contact with our enrolments team for a meeting to be arranged.
+Once the College has approved your child’s enrolment and we have received all required documents, it may take a further week to process your child’s enrolment.

 For any further enquiries about our Enrolment Process please email the College on firstname.lastname@example.org with your name and contact number.

 Surf Coast Secondary College